John Player Formula 2 Championship Race

 Notes on the cars:

-- Brabham BT35 (David Morgan): New to Ed Reeves for UK Formula Atlantic in 1971, using Wood BDA engines.
-Also used by David Morgan at a couple of late season races.
+- Brabham BT35 (David Morgan): New to Ed Reeves for British Formula Atlantic in 1971, using Wood BDA engines.
+Also raced by David Morgan at a couple of late season races.
 Retained by Reeves for Morgan to drive in 1972, and fitted with an 1860cc Wood BDA for the F2 race at Mallory Park in March 1972 which, remarkably, Morgan won.
-Then replaced with a newer BT38, and later sold to John and Crystal Millard in Australia, who fitted a Ford twin cam for the ANF2 category.
-Raced by John Millard until February 1978 when an accident at Sandown Park damaged the monocoque.
-Bought by Denis Lupton in September 1978 still in damaged state and repaired but still not assembled until bought by Bryan Miller in 1999.
+Reeves then bought a new BT38 for Morgan, and the BT35 was sold via Alan Jones to John and Chrystal Millard in Australia, who fitted a Ford twin cam for the ANF2 category, but it was four years before the car ran again.
+Raced by John Millard until February 1978 when an accident at Sandown Park damaged the chassis.
+Bought by Denis Lupton in September 1978 still in damaged state and repaired but still not assembled until bought by Bryan Miller (Kiama, NSW) in 1999.
 Retained by Miller until May 2014 when bought by John Hughes and shipped back to England.

 - Brabham BT38 (Carlos Reutemann): New for Motul Rondel Racing in 1972, and raced by Carlos Reutemann.
 Crashed in practice at its second race and replaced with new car, BT38/26.